Table of Contents

 Strategic Role in the Hellenistic and Roman Eras

 Rhodes maintained its independence through skillful diplomacy and a strong navy.
 During the Hellenistic period, it allied with Rome against the Seleucid Empire and later became a key Roman ally, though its autonomy was gradually eroded.
-The island’s famous Scuola Rodia (school of rhetoric) attracted students from across the Mediterranean, including the Roman statesman Cicero.
-Under Roman rule, Rhodes remained a center of learning and commerce until its decline in late antiquity.
+The island’s famous Scuola Rodia (school of rhetoric) attracted students from across the Mediterranean, including the Roman statesman Cicero, reflecting its status as an intellectual hub.
+Under Roman rule, Rhodes remained a center of learning, law, and commerce until its decline in late antiquity.

 The Cyclades: A Sacred Archipelago of Trade and Art